Data Quality is the buzzword in the digital age.

-“Data quality” is the term that is probably hidden but plays an important role in many streams.
-Data plays a vital role in acquiring a market place, especially in enterprise data management stream.
+“Data quality” is a term that is probably hidden but plays an important role in many streams.
+Data plays a vital role in acquiring a marketplace, especially in the enterprise data management stream.

 Data Quality Examples

-Following are some examples which emphasize the need for data quality.
+Following are some examples that emphasize the need for data quality.

 - A customer shouldn’t be allowed to enter his age where he has to mention his marital status.